 Most Optometry schools will require a letter from a licensed optometrist with whom you have shadowed.
 Shadowing is also important for simply confirming that the field of optometry is something you are interested in and wish to pursue a career in.

 Shadowing means hands-off observation only.
-This experience demonstrates your knowledge of the optometry profession, but there is no specific hour requirement.
+This experience demonstrates your knowledge of the optometry profession.

 Just like shadowing, volunteering is not just a box to check.
 It is an opportunity to display your desire to serve others, so there is no minimum number of hours you must volunteer.